A Book ReviewTitle: Not by Might, Nor by Power

 The truth of the matter is not everyone in the leadership in the Calvary Chapel movement was happy about the revival that God had brought back from South Africa with Lonnie to Calvary Chapel Yorba Linda — a revival which also began to spread to other CC churches as well, for Lonnie still had some friends among various CC pastors outside of Costa Mesa, who would invite him to minister at their churches.
 But what was happening did not fit the paradigm accepted in Costa Mesa.
 A crisis would would soon be triggered.
 And Lonnie began to face a barrage of criticism and accusations directed at him, accusations which continue to this very day.
 This brings us to another secondary reason that Lonnie had for writing his autobiography.
 He could not stay silent forever when a genuine move of God's Spirit among people was being badly spoken of.
 He had to say something in his defense (page 143):

 …So John Wimber got up and said, "I think what Lonnie's trying to say…" and he tried to connect the dots about what Lonnie was saying, attempting to put some kind of theological context to the thing.Lonnie now had another church home and was brought on staff by John Wimber at Calvary Chapel Yorba Linda.
 He was given a modest salary.
 This would begin the next phase that is covered in the second book of Lonnie's autobiography, the years 1980 to 1983.
 As Lonnie describes it, "The next three years or so were some of the most exciting and rewarding years of my life" (page 146), and "I absolutely loved my exciting new relationship with John Wimber and his church family" (page 159).
 Lonnie was "super impressed with John Wimber and definitely excited to a part of the team" (page 157).
 Wimber had granted Lonnie a ministry role and considerable freedom, certainly more freedom than what he had back in Costa Mesa.
 Lonnie adds that "John was using me as a point man for bringing the gifts of God to the people, and I loved it" (page 175).
-He would also continue to minister overseas as a missionary, especially in South Africa and Europe.
+Lonnie also continued his itinerant ministry overseas, especially in South Africa and Europe.
 His World Outreach Ministries corporation was eventually turned over to John Wimber, its name being changed to Vineyard Ministries International (page 157).
 Though many people had initially walked out of CC Yorba Linda, offended because of the Mother's Day revival, Wimber's church would double in size within two or three months.
 Yet you will find little if any mention in the official histories of Lonnie's catalytic role in Vineyard's early growth.
 He has been erased.

 And Lonnie was in the back listening with his foot behind him up on the wall and his arms crossed, just listening to Wimber.
 Then he yelled out in the middle of the thing, "That's not what I am saying at all!
 What I'm saying is everybody here needs to get touched by the Holy Spirit, and you need to start to surrender to Jesus on a higher level!"